 The learning cycle for disruptive innovation goes through 4 phases:

 - Phase 1.
 Terminology & Analogy.
 This is the level that busy people need at first.
-If Blockchain is as big a wave as Web and Social, everybody in business, whether working in an upstart or an incumbent, needs to know the basics.
-This chapter/post covers this level.
+If Blockchain is as big a wave as Web and Social, everybody in business, whether working in a new venture or an incumbent, needs to know the basics.
+This chapter covers this level.
 After reading this you should understand enough to be able to make meaningful contributions when the subject comes up in meetings, unless the meeting is technical.
 This chapter/post also serves as a glossary, so you can quickly dip in when you see a word/phrase that you don’t understand.
-If you are already past Phase 1, feel free to skip this chapter/post.
+This Chapter give =s you a base level of understanding before reading the rest of the book.
+If you are already past Phase 1, feel free to skip this chapter.

 - Phase 2.
 Fundamentals & First Principles.
 If you work in a Blockchain centric business, you need to study at this level.
 There are many good educational resources online.
 Or if you prefer a printed book, a very good technical introduction is Mastering Bitcoin by Andreas Antonopolous.
 Most people won’t need to go beyond Phase 1.
 How many people studied the fundamentals of TCP/IP or HTTP?
 Phase 1 uses a lot of analogies as this is an easy way to learn something new without investing a lot of time.
 When you move to Phase 2, these analogies get in the way and you need to do a mental pivot to really understand the technology from first principles.

 - Phase 3.
 Build Something.
 You go from theory to practice by building a product or service that people want to use.
 This is when you have the humbling realisation of how little you really know.
 The “proof of the pudding is in the eating”.
 This phase leads to the next phase – commoditisation of knowledge – as the user level services abstract the knowledge.
 For example, services such as WordPress meant you did not need to know about HTML in order to blog.